Book One: A SIMPLE ACT OF KINDNESS

 out to be the showdown concerning the gym equipment found in my

-I was mystified at their
+scot-free on this mistake, I was mystified at their

 decision.
 I felt I deserved to be punished.
 But nothing was

-with graduation so close at hand, the four men had decided there
+concluded the four men had decided there

 wasn't much point at throwing the

+how grateful these men would be to see me go.
 The one thing I took

 felt incredibly guilty over that cheating incident.
 So when I